CiscoDevNet/webex-contact-center-crm-integrations/Zendesk/zendesk-ivr-http-connector/README.md

   Login to Zendesk instance -> Admin portal -> Apps and integrations -> APIs -> Zendesk API -> Toggle the button to enable API authentication using agent's email address and password.
 Attached is the screenshot for reference.
 - Configuring the Zendesk connector using BasicAuth.
-  Login to admin.webex.com to configure the connector admin.webex.com > Contact Center > Connectors > Select Custom Connector -> BasicAuth.
+  Login to admin.webex.com to configure the connector admin.webex.com > Contact Center > Connectors > Select Custom Connector -> Authentication Type = BasicAuth.
+  Attached is the screenshot for reference.
 - Import the attached flow Zendesk_HTTP_Connector.json inside flow designer.
 - Change the queueName, audio files etc in the IVR Flow as per your configurations.
   Follow the tutorial video for end-to-end sample configurations.